Loading

 © The Authors.
 Published by Lattice Science Publication (LSP).
 This is an open-access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: As the review conducted Ethiopia has richened by medicinal plant species and traditional knowledge that have a significant role in the management of various human and livestock diseases.
-Medicinal plants are vastly used by the communities particularly rural communities to treat various human and livestock aliments.
-Medicinal plants also important for the development of modern medicine.
-Traditional knowledge is the accumulation of communities’ knowledge according to their cultures, beliefs, and experiences.
-Different parts of medicinal plants are used for traditional remedies in order to cure human beings and livestock.
-Traditional knowledge and medicinal plants are critically threatened and extinct due to overgrazing, charcoal production, deforestation, urbanization, agricultural expansion, and fire wood collection.
-Traditional medicinal plants and associated knowledge can be conserved using either in-situ or ex-situ conservation methods.
+Abstract: The review conducted in Ethiopia has revealed a rich diversity of medicinal plant species and traditional knowledge that play a significant role in the management of various human and livestock diseases.
+Medicinal plants are widely used by communities, particularly rural communities, to treat various human and livestock ailments.
+Medicinal plants are also crucial for the development of modern medicine.
+Traditional knowledge refers to the collective knowledge accumulated by communities within their respective cultures, beliefs, and experiences.
+Different parts of medicinal plants are used in traditional remedies to treat humans and livestock.
+Traditional knowledge and medicinal plants are critically threatened and in danger of extinction due to overgrazing, charcoal production, deforestation, urbanisation, agricultural expansion, and firewood collection.
+Traditional medicinal plants and associated knowledge can be conserved using either in situ or ex-situ conservation methods.
 Therefore, create awareness among the local people about the use of medicinal plants and the associated knowledge to ensure sustainable harvesting of medicinal plants.
-Conducting ethnobotanical research and documented medicinal plants and indigenous knowledges is very important for conserve.
+Conducting ethnobotanical research and documenting medicinal plants, as well as indigenous knowledge, is essential for conservation.

 Keywords: Ethnobotany, Indigenous Knowledge, Threats, Plants, Ethiopia